This article has links to products and services we love, which we may make commission from.

 Keywords are the search terms and phrases people use to find your content on Google.

-They are direct or indirect questions that potential readers want an answer for.
+They are direct or indirect questions that potential readers want an answer to.

-These keywords should match the main points/topics/themes that you are discussing in your article.
+These keywords should match the main points/topics/themes you discuss in your article.

-This includes your title, story, the message, and the reason you are writing the article.
+This includes your title, story, message, and why you wrote the article.

 We call this fulfilling user intent.